kavia-common/copy-of-mvp-career-platform-212669-212686/CareerPlatformDatabase/README.md

 This container is responsible for starting and maintaining PostgreSQL for the MVP Career Platform.
 A small Node.js "db_visualizer" tool is provided for convenience to inspect the database, but it is optional and not part of the DB startup flow.

 Contents
-- startup.sh: Initializes and starts PostgreSQL on the configured port (default 5000), creates DB/user, and writes connection info to db_connection.txt and db_visualizer/postgres.env.
+- startup.sh: Initializes and starts PostgreSQL on the configured port (default 5001; configurable via .env DB_PORT or PORT), creates DB/user, and writes connection info to db_connection.txt and db_visualizer/postgres.env.
 - backup_db.sh / restore_db.sh: Universal backup/restore helpers that handle PostgreSQL (and other engines if present) for convenience.
 - db_visualizer/: Optional Node.js server to inspect DBs via a browser.
 Not started automatically.
 - schema.sql: Reference schema aligned to backend models (users, roles, competencies, role mappings, role adjacency).